Water Tank Heaters: A Comprehensive Buying Guide

 Efficiency

-High-efficiency water heaters may come with a higher upfront cost, but they pay off more quickly in terms of energy savings.
+High-efficiency models may come with a higher upfront cost, but they pay off more quickly in terms of energy savings.
 In addition, they typically offer better quality, efficiency, and warranties, while also being more environmentally friendly.

 These models often feature thicker insulation, more efficient heat exchangers, factory-installed heat traps, improved gas burners, and venting.
-The efficiency of gas, propane, and oil-fired water heaters is measured by a uniform energy factor (UEF), with higher numbers indicating better efficiency.
+The efficiency of gas, propane, and oil-fired water heaters is measured by the uniform energy factor (UEF).
+A higher UEF means better efficiency, helping you save money on energy bills while reducing environmental impact.

 Available Features